Finance (FIN)

 Prerequisite(s): FIN 301.

-A study of financial decision making.
-Profit planning, financing strategies, financial analysis and ethical questions are emphasized.
+A study of financial decision making that emphasizes shareholder wealth maximization, profit planning, financing strategies, financial analysis, and ethical questions.

 FIN 474 Investments (3)